surendratiwari3/rtp_media_server/README.md

 }
 ```

-# routing script example
-This is only for initial proof of concept to start an RTP session and playback a file
+### This is only for initial proof of concept to start an RTP session and playback a file
 ```
         if(is_method("INVITE") && !has_totag()) {
                 xlog("L_INFO","INVITE RECEIVED [$ci]\n");